okothamollo/Interactive-Local-Dashboard-with-Simulated-Real-Time-Data-Part-2/README.md

 ## Overview

 This project implements an interactive dashboard for exploring synthetic data using Streamlit.
-It's designed as part of the DSC-527 Applied Data Visualizations course, specifically for Topic 2 on Interactive and Near Real-Time Dashboards (Part 3).

 The dashboard provides dynamic visualizations of a large synthetic dataset (750,000 rows) with features for filtering, real-time data refresh, and multiple chart types including histograms, scatter plots, box plots, and bar charts.